Emad-R/personalWeb/README.md

 To view website:
 https://emad-r.github.io/first.html

-Proceed to next pages using the bottom right buttons.
+Proceed to next pages using the buttons below the page.